top homeinternationalimmigration lawacknowlegments

 3. skilled workers, professionals (without advanced degrees), and other workers who can show their labor is needed in the US

-4. special immigrants - certain religious workers and certain longterm foreign employees of the US government
+4. special immigrants - certain religious workers and certain long term foreign employees of the US government

 5. employment creation - it covers entrepreneurs who invest at least $1 million each (less in specified instances) in enterprises that employ at least 10 Americans.